ROZ-MOFUMOFU-ME/ping/README.md

 * **Easy Configuration:** Minimal setup required to get up and running.

 ## Getting Started
-Follow these steps to set up and run the Server Ping Display Tool on your machine:
+Follow these steps to set up and run the Server Ping Display Tool:

 ### Prerequisites
 * Node.js >=12.22.12 installed on your server